Get the Skills to Become a Project Management Professional

 Prerequisite(s): None

-How Davis College Prepares You for Success
+How Davis University Prepares You for Success

-The Project Management program at Davis College will prepare you to apply quantitative and qualitative knowledge, skills, tools, and techniques to manage projects in a wide range of fields and occupations.
+The Project Management program at Davis University will prepare you to apply quantitative and qualitative knowledge, skills, tools, and techniques to manage projects in a wide range of fields and occupations.
 You will understand the elements and principles of project planning, and learn how to apply ethical standards to the project management process.

 During your Project Management degree program, you will cover a variety of topics in many interesting and engaging courses, including,